just-the-docs/just-the-docs/docs/server/digitalocean.md

 * stop and remove the webserver container
 * `docker system prune` to make sure everything is gone (this removes the network, could be an issue for APIS?)
 * `docker-compose up -d --force-recreate` to get running again

+## RUNNING DOCKER COMPOSE (keygen and ssl files)

+* Use the '-f' flag for custom file names (not docker-compose.yml): `docker-compose -f docker-compose.test.yml up`